What is Chabad?

 Click here to watch A day in the life of a rabbi in Iceland.

 How long is the rabbi and rebbetzin's term?

 Chabad rabbis and rebbetzins become permanent members of their communities and plan to continue serving their communities for life.

-In the early days the Rebbe would ask individuals to go to particular places.
+In the early days the Rebbe would ask couples to go to particular places.
 More recently Chabad rabbis and rebbetzins identify a place where there is a need for more Jewish activities.
 They must then receive approval from the local Chabad in the region, or from Chabad HQ, in the cases where no local Chabad exists.